dynamsoft-docs/barcode-reader-docs-js/programming/javascript/api-reference/index.md

 A barcode scanner object gets access to a camera via the [MediaDevices](https://developer.mozilla.org/en-US/docs/Web/API/MediaDevices) interface, then uses its built-in UI to show the camera input and performs continuous barcode scanning on the incoming frames.

-The default built-in UI of each barcode scanner is defined in the file `dbr.scanner.html`.
-The default UI fits the entire page and sits on top.
+The default built-in UI of each barcode scanner is defined in the file `dbr.scanner.html` and it fits the entire page and sits on top.
 Read more on how to [Customize the UI](../user-guide/#customize-the-ui).

 Although a barcode scanner is designed to scan barcodes from a video input, it also supports a special mode called [singleFrameMode](BarcodeScanner.md#singleframemode) which allows users to select a still image or take a shot with the camera for barcode scanning.